-Want see how the folks in the country’s happiest and fittest city live?
+Want to see how the folks in the country’s happiest and fittest city live?
 Pack your Spandex and hit the trail on the search for all the best things to do in Boulder, Colorado.
 Nestled in the foothills of Colorado’s majestic Rocky Mountains, this free-spirited town is a mecca for rock climbers, outdoor enthusiasts, and lovers of all things “green.”

 Take in stunning views on Boulder’s many winding hiking trails.
-Savor pristine pine-scented air as you bike or hike through stunning parkland, or chill out on a lazy tubing trip on shady Boulder Creek.
+Savor pristine pine-scented air as you bike or hike through stunning parkland or chill out on a lazy tubing trip on shady Boulder Creek.
 And dive into Boulder’s vibrant cultural scene, chock-full of world-class museums and galleries, cool music venues, funky eateries, and bustling breweries.

 Stoked for a great green adventure?
 Grab this guide to the best places to visit in Boulder, Colorado—and you’ll be golden!

-Best places to visit in Boulder, CO
+Must-see places to visit in Boulder, CO

 Boulder Creek Path